kevindoorhomes/doorway/first-day.md

 **Administrative items:**

 * Enroll in the payroll system, Namely.
-* Sign up for the corporate credit card.

 * Sign up for Door's automotive insurance to be eligible to drive the Door cars.

 * New or Existing License holders need to update their sponsorship to relfect Door Texas Realty, LLC as your sponsorsing broker.